On the Complexity of Dynamic Mechanism Design: Introduction

-We have considered deterministic and randomized auctions; we are now going to compare them in terms of the revenue generated, against each other and against two other benchmarks:
+In this section we focus again on the single buyer setting.
+So far, we have considered deterministic and randomized mechanisms.
+In this section we compare them in terms of the expected revenue generated, against each other and against two other benchmarks:

-\begin{itemize} \item the optimal non-adaptive auction --- i.e. running an independent Myerson's auction on each day; and \item the optimal social welfare SW --- the expected utility of the buyer from receiving both items for free. \end{itemize}
+\begin{itemize} \item the optimal non-adaptive mechanism --- i.e. running an independent Myerson's mechanism on each stage; and \item the optimal social welfare SW --- the expected utility of the buyer from receiving both items for free. \end{itemize}

 The following is immediate:

 \begin{fact} For any distribution of valuations,

 \end{fact}